-- a fair value hedge of an asset or liability or of an unrecognised firm commitment; - hedges of net investments.
+- a fair value hedge of an asset or liability or of an unrecognised firm commitment; - · hedges of net investments; - · hedging of a net investment in a foreign entity.

-The Group applies the provisions allowed or required by IFRS9 for the treatment of hedging costs for all its hedging instruments which qualify for hedge accounting.
+The Group applies the provisions allowed or required by IFRS 9 for the treatment of hedging costs for all its hedging instruments which qualify for hedge accounting.